webtempest/meteor-accounts-ui-bootstrap-3/README.md

 });
 ```

+Note: If you allow your users to login using both username or email, that field will only be converted to lowercase if both `forceEmailLowercase` and `forceUsernameLowercase` are set to true.

 ### Localization

 The default language is English, but this package also comes with translations to many other languages built in.
 If you want to change the language run one of the following on the client: